-12–45,67–910–1516–181920 predicts that when fish 2Path dependence implies that undesirable policies can be hard to shake, but also leaves hope for nearly-irreversible shifts toward desirable policies and resource sustainability.
+The sustainable harvest of natural resources is becoming increasingly important to support growing populations, yet mismanagement persists worldwide1.
+Variations in harvest sustainability may be explained by institutional differences, such as governance strength and conservation agendas, but even apparently ideal and identical institutions can greatly diverge in management approaches.
+One hypothesis is path dependence, or divergent outcomes due to small historical differences, which has been heuristically explored in socio-ecological systems2–4, evolutionary histories5,6, cell development7–9, ecological systems10–15, and economic development16–18.
+However, no quantitative model of path dependence has been tested across natural systems outside the lab.
+Marine fishery management is a promising and important test case for path dependence because there are rich global datasets with standardized metrics for ecological19 and economic20 factors.
+Here we show that a one-parameter model, incorporating the principles of gradual institutional change and exclusive resource access, can explain a substantial fraction of global fishing patterns.
+Our theory predicts that when fish are ecologically desirable but relatively costly to harvest, fisheries should exhibit strong path dependence, harvesting at either low or high rates in a history-dependent manner.
+We show that the predicted non-linear path dependence explains a large and statistically significant portion of the variations in harvest rates among 217 fisheries world-wide (R2=0.311, p=3.0e-5).
+The result moves path dependence from a descriptive, heuristic concept to a quantitative framework, and shows that complex phenomena can arise from relatively simple agents2.
+Path dependence implies that undesirable policies can be hard to shake, but also leaves hope for nearly-irreversible shifts toward desirable policies and resource sustainability.

-Surveying marine fishery harvest patterns and the related literature suggests path dependence harvest rates21.
-In an era where sustainability is increasingly recognized22 and mandated23, harvest rates highly heterogeneous, with 31.4% of global fisheries still overharvesting24.25–272829ften30high discounting31.
-However, another line of reasoning seeks to explain overharvesting without directly invoking discounting and cooperation, and indeed alludes to path dependence.
-This is articulated shifting baseline32, where fishery managements targets , ratchet effect23, where institutions are politically pressured against decreasing established harvest rates even when it is otherwise socioeconomically desirable.
-In formal economic theory, rational managers are expected to arrive at a single optimal harvest rate33, but limited management control can lead to multiple attractors3,4.
-In the following single-stock model, management limitation comes attraction to local peaks in rent (benefit minus cost) as a function of harvest rate, rather convergence to a globally optimal strategy.
+Surveying marine fishery harvest patterns and the related literature suggests that path dependence may partly explain the variation in fishery harvest rates, or the portion of the current stock that is harvested per year21.
+In an era where marine sustainability is increasingly recognized22 and mandated23, harvest rates remain highly heterogeneous, with 31.4% of global fisheries still overharvesting24.
+Path dependent harvest rate is different from the issue of multiple stability in fish stock25–27 due to complex (non-unimodal) growth dynamics28 or a constant harvest policy29.
+The possibility of high harvest rate policies where a lower optimum exists is often explained using institutional differences, such as weak management leading to open access30, or failing to value the future manifesting in high discounting31.
+However, another line of reasoning seeks to explain overharvesting without invoking individual fishery differences, and indeed alludes to path dependence.
+This is articulated as a shifting baseline32, where fishery managements set targets and limits based on the prevailing harvests, or as a ratchet effect23, where institutions are politically pressured against decreasing established harvest rates even when it is otherwise socioeconomically desirable.
+In formal economic theory, rational managers are expected to arrive at a single optimal harvest rate33, but limited management control can lead to multiple attractors3,4 and path dependence.
+In the following single-stock model, management limitation comes through attraction to local peaks in rent (benefit minus cost) as a function of harvest rate, rather than through convergence to a globally optimal strategy.